DanielYang59/DanielYang59/README.md

 - 🔭 I'm working on computational methods for materials and more.
 - 🌱 I'm learning generative machine learning and high-performance computing.
-- 💬 I'm currently looking for a PhD position (let me know if you are interested in my work).
 - ⚡ Fun fact: I have been and will always be a hardware enthusiast, especially Small Form Factor (SFF) builds.

 <!--